Perundurai

 Perundurai has been proposed to be developed as a Satellite Town for Erode, as per Erode Master Plan-1996.

 Geography

 Perundurai is located on National Highway 544, connecting Salem with Cochin.
-It is located 18 kilometres from Erode Central Bus Terminus via Perundurai Road, and 36 kilometres from Tiruppur and 80 kilometres from Coimbatore and Salem and 32 kilometres from Kangayam, respectively.
+It is located 18 kilometres from Erode Central Bus Terminus via Perundurai Road, and 36 kilometres from Tiruppur and 80 kilometres from Coimbatore and Salem, 65 kilometres from Dharapuram and 32 kilometres from Kangayam, respectively.